 A small number of songs and ballads from the pre-1840 whaling and sealing era have also emerged.
 But the rewards have been greater in prose than in poetry, and chiefly of interest to academic specialists.
 For other readers, the best place to look for pre-20th-century poetry that still feels alive is not in English but in Māori.

-In the early years of the 20th century poetry continued largely in the same confused vein as in the 19th century.
-However, the talented poets who did emerge seem remarkable for what they achieved in such isolated conditions.
+In the early years of the 20th century, poetry continued largely in the same confused vein as in the 19th century.
+The talented poets who did emerge are remarkable for what they achieved in such isolated conditions.

 The first European New Zealander to write a poem of genuine distinction was Blanche Baughan.
 A well-educated, adventurous woman with a degree in Greek and an interest in mysticism, Baughan arrived in New Zealand from England in 1900.
 Her long visionary poem ‘A bush section’ (1908) is based on her experiences in Hawke’s Bay shortly after her arrival.
 The poem adopts its shape from American poet Walt Whitman.
 Its long unrhymed lines sprawl across the page.